 As the equipment makeup of a building is usually determined by the industry in which the business operates, let’s explore the average energy by industry sector.

-How To Calculate Business Energy Consumption & Costs
+How to Calculate Business Energy Consumption (Formulas, Examples & Costs)

 Electricity in a business is measured in both kWh and kW.
 When looking at the anatomy of an electric bill, you might notice that energy supply charges are often billed and measured in kilowatt-hours (kWh), while energy delivery charges are often measured and billed in kilowatts (kW).
 Let’s explore how to calculate both units of energy consumption in more detail so you can accurately predict energy costs for your business.